GimbaLabs/csk-about-csks/README.md

 ---

 ## Part 4: Want to make a CSK?
 Here's How:
+Video & engaging docs coming soon, along with new ways to engage!

 ### Step 1: Draft Guiding Questions
 If you intend to create a Cardano Starter Kit, you probably already have some ideas about what you want to share with other people.
 Start by summarizing your intentions in one or two "guiding questions".
 If you already have of a lot of ideas, it's fine to jot down an outline at this point, just remember that it's a rough draft.